worldline/ProSA/prosa_book/src/ch00-01-foreword.md

 We aim to integrate timeless concepts with modern programming and operational practices, empowering teams to create robust solutions.

 Worldline, a vast enterprise with an extensive platform ecosystem, exemplifies the value of full integration.
-By providing a product that seamlessly fits into this stack, developers and OPS professionals alike are liberated to focus on what truly matters: implementing and maintaining their unique business cases.
+By providing a product that seamlessly fits into this stack, developers and OPS professionals alike are free to focus on what truly matters: implementing and maintaining their own business solution.

 We hope this book offers valuable insights and guidance as you embark on your journey with ProSA.